 The name of our dojo, Saku Shin Kan, was given to us by our teacher, Chiba Sensei.
 It means, 'House of the Northern Star, or Dragon', and relates to Chiba Sensei's family crest, which is incorporated into our logo (which also features a wave, to signify our location, the flowing nature of Aikido, constant movement, and transfer of energy).

-The chief instructors at Newcastle Aikido, husband and wife team Darius & Gabriel Wingate-Pearse, started Aikido on the Central Coast under the instruction of Colin Hackett.
+The chief instructor at Newcastle Aikido, Darius Wingate-Pearse, started Aikido on the Central Coast under the instruction of Colin Hackett.

 Sensei Colin Hackett emigrated to Australia from the UK and started his own dojo on the Central Coast, called Ren Shin Kan.
 He formed the not-for-profit organisation Central Coast Aikido, which later became the Australasian Aikikai.
 The AA now has affiliated dojos in Sydney (Makatokan Budo, at Castle Hill), the Central Coast, Adelaide (Aikido Adelaide) and Newcastle (Newcastle Aikikai).